Configure message queues

 |---|---|---|---|

-*.*.* | Matches any topic that contains exactly two periods. | mytopic.createOrder.success, mytopic.updatePrice.item1 | mytopic.createOrder, mytopic.createOrder.success.true |
+*.*.* | Matches any topic that contains three segments (two periods) | mytopic.createOrder.success, mytopic.updatePrice.item1 | mytopic.createOrder, mytopic.createOrder.success.true |

 # | Matches any topic name. | mytopic, mytopic.createOrder.success, this.is.a.long.topic.name | Not applicable |

-mytopic.# | Matches any topic name that begins with mytopic and has a period afterward. | mytopic.success, mytopic.createOrder.error | new.mytopic.success, |
+mytopic.# | Matches any topic name that begins with mytopic and has a period afterward. | mytopic.success, mytopic.createOrder.error | new.mytopic.success |

 *.Order.# | There must be one string before .Order.
 There can be any number of strings (including 0) after that. | mytopic.Order, mytopic.Order.Create, newtopic.Order.delete.success | mytopic.Sales.Order.Create |